MichaelHoste/sokoban/README.md

 TO DO
 -----

- 1. Use "feed dialog", "request dialog" and "send dialog" when appropriate (request can only be used in canvas) (1)
+ 1. Use "feed dialog" (success ?), "request dialog" and "send dialog" when appropriate (request can only be used in canvas) (1)
  2. 99Design for main page
  3. Create fan page
  4. Register to fb Espace Application